-Although Michigan is one of a growing number of states that has legalized the medical use of marijuana, both state and federal criminal statutes are still very much alive that make it illegal to use, possess, grow or distribute marijuana in Michigan.
-Michigan marijuana offense attorney Paul J. Tafelski understands that an arrest for a violation of any of these laws requires an aggressive defense in order to protect your freedom and your future.
+Although Michigan is one of a growing number of states that has legalized the medical use of marijuana as well as recreational use, both state and federal criminal statutes are still very much alive that make it illegal to use, possess, grow or distribute marijuana in Michigan under many circumstances.
+Michigan marijuana offense attorneys at Michigan Defense Law understand that an arrest for a violation of any of the laws related to marijuana require an aggressive defense in order to protect your freedom and your future.

-Paul Tafelski defends people charged with marijuana offenses across Michigan, including Bloomfield Hills, West Bloomfield, Rochester Hills, Troy, Canton, Plymouth, Novi, Royal Oak, Oakland County, Wayne County and Macomb County.Michigan Laws on Use and Possession of Marijuana
+We defend people charged with marijuana offenses across Michigan, including Bloomfield Hills, West Bloomfield, Rochester Hills, Troy, Canton, Plymouth, Novi, Royal Oak, Oakland County, Wayne County and Macomb County.Michigan Laws On Use And Possession Of Marijuana

 In Michigan, growing, cultivating or manufacturing marijuana is a more serious offense than the use or possession of marijuana.
 The same is true for “dealing” marijuana, which is legally referred to as “intent to deliver.”
 The potential penalties for growing or dealing marijuana depend on the amount of marijuana the individual was growing, cultivating, manufacturing or possessing with the intent to deliver.

 The applicable statute determines the potential penalties based on the quantity as follows:

 - If the amount is 45 kilograms or more, or 200 plants or more, by imprisonment for not more than 15 years or a fine of not more than $10 million, or both.

 - If the amount is 5 kilograms or more but less than 45 kilograms, or 20 plants or more but fewer than 200 plants, by imprisonment for not more than 7 years or a fine of not more than $500,000, or both.